w3c/wcag2ict/key-terms.md

 </DD></DL>
 <div class="note">

-Although such sets occur frequently for web pages, such sets appear to be extremely rare for software.</div>
+Although such sets occur frequently for web pages, they appear to be extremely rare for software.</div>
 <div class="note">

 Redistributing or bundling previously distributed software as a collection does not constitute a set of software programs.</div>